gregcope/pastyAndChablis/README.md

 * Cloudfront config, with correct TLS cert tied to a;
 * S3 Origin for static assets
-* Simple API Gateway
+* Simple API Gateway secured to a single Lambda
-* Lambda secured to API GW only
 * Lambda is secured to DynamoDB, Cloudwatch logs, SES only

 ## Code logic